Undergraduate Alternative Loans

 Alternative loans are private loans offered by lending institutions, and they should be treated as a last-resort option.
 They are not part of the federal government’s Direct Loan program.
 The interest rates and repayment terms with alternative loans are generally less favorable than those of the federal student loan programs.

 We encourage you to file the Free Application for Federal Student Aid (FAFSA) in order to be considered for all other available aid programs and that you first utilize any grants, scholarships, work-study and Direct loan eligibility before considering alternative loans.

 If you need additional funding to supplement your financial aid and scholarship package, alternative student loans are an option.

-The maximum amount you can borrow is the cost of attendance minus any financial aid you receive (for example, grants, work-study, federal student loans and federal parent loans).
+The maximum amount you can borrow is the cost of attendance minus any financial aid (grants, work-study, federal student loans and federal parent loans) you receive.
 Be aware that the amount certified by Texas State may, in order not to exceed your cost of attendance, be less than the amount you requested on your initial application.

 To be sure you choose the right alternative loan, you will want to consider the following:

 - Does my school have to certify the application?

 - How strict are the credit requirements?

 - How long does the application process take?

 - How will I receive my loan funds?